Golden Football Magazine

 Jack Ham tackles Doug Dennison after 6y pass completion.

 The Cowboys returned the favor, three-and-out.
-Bleier ran for 2 at RT before LB D. D. Lewis broke up a pass to Stallworth.
-Then forced out of the pocket by Harvey Martin, Bradshaw was tripped up by Randy White for a loss of 2.
+Bleier ran for two at right tackle before LB D. D. Lewis broke up a pass to Stallworth.
+Then forced out of the pocket by Harvey Martin, Bradshaw was tripped up by Randy White for a loss of two.
 Walden punted high into the wind for only 32y, Golden Richards making a fair catch.

 Staubach passes before Ernie Holmes gets to him.